wmde/wikibase-release-pipeline/deploy/docs/updating.md

 If you installed user-defined extensions in `config/extensions`, update those regularly too.
 See [User-defined extension docs](../config/extensions/README.md) for more information.

-## Minor and patch updates for WBS Deploy
+## Minor and patch updates for WBS

-WBS Deploy versions are tagged in git with tags such as `deploy@2.0.1`.
+WBS versions are tagged in git with tags such as `deploy@2.0.1`.
 Switching to a tag with the same major version will never trigger breaking changes.
 These updates are **always** considered safe.
 If you made no changes to `docker-compose.yml`, you may update simply by switching the git tag.

 ```sh
 git remote update